Get in touch: hello@totalbalance.com.au

 Who is this retreat for?

-Our Byron Bay meditation and yoga retreats are attended by women of all ages but mostly, we attract those who are looking for space, stillness and reflection.
-Many of our participants describe themselves as introverted so the energy of our group is always kind and supportive.
+Our Byron Bay mindfulness meditation and yoga retreat is attended by women of all ages but mostly, we attract those who are looking for space, stillness and reflection.
+Many of the women who join us are introverted, so the energy of our group is always kind and supportive.

-Many of our guests say they don’t make a habit of joining group programs as they can sometimes be a little overwhelming.
-You’ll love this retreat if you’re looking for a more gentle, peaceful experience.
+Some say they don’t make a habit of joining group programs, as they can sometimes be a little overwhelming.
+You’ll love this retreat if you’re looking for a more gentle and peaceful experience.

 Please note that we don’t offer individual coaching or counselling on retreat and all group sessions are optional.
 You’ll also have plenty of time to yourself if you’re in need of some space and silence.